mkumm/mkumm_blog/content/posts/up-and-running-hugo/index.md

 I have been using Elixir/Phoenix/Nimble for my blog posts for the last couple of years.
 It was okay, but I felt I was spending too much time tweaking the code and not enough time creating content.
 Additionally, I did not find the experience of creating new content pleasant - whatever that means.

-I decided to take a look around and see what was availabel these days.
+I decided to take a look around and see what was available these days.
 So so many options.
 I decided to put together a little wishlist.

 ### My Wishlist